bodil/typed-html/README.md

 This crate provides the `html!` macro for building HTML documents inside your Rust code using roughly [JSX] compatible syntax.

-## Nightly Warning!

-This crate currently needs nightly rustc, and in order to use it you'll need to add `#![feature(proc_macro_hygiene)]` to the top of your crate.
-The compiler will tell you to do this if you forget.
-When this feature stabilises, the crate should work on stable rustc without issues.

 ## Quick Preview

 ```rust